-The impacts of trout can be broader than the direct loss of the organisms they eat or displace.
-Those organisms are important components of the ecosystem.
-Once removed, their loss will affect the other native organisms on which they fed, as well as the creatures that depended on them for food.
+The impacts of trout can be broader than the direct loss of the organisms they consume or displace.
+The native organisms preyed on by nonnative trout are important, interconnected components of the ecosystem.
+Once removed, their loss affects the other native organisms on which they feed, and the native predators that depend on the trout-consumed native species.
 Knapp (1996) cites several published examples of these cascading effects.

 Alone or in combination, both the introduction of trout and the decline of MYLFs threaten the natural biodiversity of the southern Sierra Nevada.
-Even if the frog were to go extinct for reasons beyond anyone's control, such as chytrid, the removal of introduced trout would benefit restoration of more natural assemblages of invertebrates and go a long way toward restoring alpine/subalpine community structure and biodiversity to a more natural condition.
+Even if the frog were to go extinct for reasons beyond our control, the removal of nonnative trout would benefit restoration of more natural assemblages of invertebrates and go a long way toward restoring alpine/subalpine community structure and biodiversity to a more natural condition.